Yardbarker

 Fubo has done away with its Essential package and has raised its subscription prices making it a more expensive sports-streaming platform on the market.
 Also, Fubo lacks access to certain Turner networks like TNT and TBS, which broadcast a lot of NCAA, NBA, and MLB games throughout their respective seasons.

-Where DIRECTV STREAM Wins
+Where DIRECTV Wins

-DIRECTV STREAM hasn't been hit with RSN contract disputes, so you'll get robust access to regional sports networks for coverage of your favorite local teams.
-If you choose to add-on the MySports package, you'll add an additional 40+ sports channels to your existing DIRECTV STREAM 90+ channel lineup, which offers a level of customization to your sports-streaming experience.
+DIRECTV hasn't been hit with RSN contract disputes, so you'll get robust access to regional sports networks for coverage of your favorite local teams.
+If you choose to add-on the MySports package, you'll add an additional 40+ sports channels to your existing DIRECTV 90+ channel lineup, which offers a level of customization to your sports-streaming experience.

-Where DIRECTV STREAM Loses
+Where DIRECTV Loses

 Who is Fubo best for?